shaxzodoken/Remix_second/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever css framework you prefer.
+You can use whatever CSS framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.